The Driftless 250

 Seriously, where does the race start?

 Seriously, we will mail you a chunk of wood (probably cedar) with the latitude and longitude of the start line carved into it.
 You'll receive this about a 4-6 weeks before the event starts.
-Plan on being within 15 miles of downtown Madison, WI, USA on May 11th.
+Plan on being within 10 miles of downtown Madison, WI, USA on the day of the kickoff.

 If you're flying in, book tickets to/from MSN (Dane County Regional Airport).
 You can also catch a bus up from Chicago’s O’hare (ORD).

 What do I need to bring to the event?

 You must bring your own bike.
 If you want to arrange a bike rental, get in touch with us or snag one here.
 We know a guy.

 You also need to bring your own camping equipment; we recommend you pack light.
 We also offer outfitting services if you fancy.

 A tent or hammock and anything else you need to camp with would be useful too.
 Don't bring more than you can carry on a bike.